yunL129/gitskills/readme.txt

 Git is a version control system.
 Creating a new branch is quick and simple.
-Createing a new branch is quick and simple.
+Creating a new branch is quick and simple.